coder/docs/admin/access-control/organizations.md

 continue using existing environments in whitelisted namespaces, though you cannot create new environments in those namespaces.

-If you want to segregate Coder environments by namespaces in a Kubernetes cluster, you can do so by [deploying a new workspace provider](../workspace-providers/deployment.md) to each additional namespace in the cluster.
+If you want to separate Coder environments by namespaces in a Kubernetes cluster, you can do so by [deploying a new workspace provider](../workspace-providers/deployment.md) to each additional namespace in the cluster.
 The workspace provider provisions